REFUGE2 Challenge: A Treasure Trove for Multi-Dimension Analysis and Evaluation in Glaucoma Screening: Introduction

 \section{Introduction}

-Glaucoma is a neurodegenerative illness defined by characteristic damage to the optic nerve and accompanying visual field deficits.
-Early diagnosis and treatment are critical to prevent irreversible vision loss and ultimate blindness.
-However, the early symptoms of glaucoma are relatively difficult to recognize and detect.
-Clinically, examination for glaucoma includes measurement of intraocular pressure using a tonometer, observation of the optic nerve head using an ophthalmoscope or optical coherence tomography, examination of drainage of intraocular fluid using an anterior chamber angioscope, and visual field measurement.
-However, for screening glaucoma in the population, these examinations are so complex.
-In contrast to the above examinations, color fundus photography (CFP) is the most cost-effective imaging method for screening glaucoma (\cite{han2021application}).
-The collection of CFP is convenient, and CFP can provide the information of fundus structures such as optic disc (OD) and optic cup (OC) where are greatly affected by glaucoma.
-Clinical evaluation of cup-disc ratio (CDR) is an indicator for the diagnosis of glaucoma.
-Specifically, a vertical CDR value larger than 0.7 is considered at risk for glaucoma, and the larger the value, the higher the risk (\cite{aung2016asia}).
-In addition to CDR, other features which can be observed from the CFPs, such as serious retinal nerve fiber layer defect and narrowing of disc rim, can be used as the basis for screening glaucoma.
-Meanwhile, another important ocular structure, fovea, can also be observed from the CFPs.
-Fovea is the most sensitive part of human vision, and it is related to the position of optic disc (\cite{niemeijer2009fast}).
-Detection of the optic cup, optic disc and fovea from CFPs can assist in the diagnosis of ocular diseases.
+Glaucoma is a neurodegenerative disorder characterized by gradual damage to the optic nerve and retinal nerve fiber layers, which results in visual field deficits.
+Early diagnosis and treatment are critical to prevent irreversible vision loss and ultimately blindness.
+However, early symptoms of glaucoma are relatively difficult to recognize and detect.
+Currently, confirming a glaucoma diagnosis involves multiple clinical examinations such as measuring the intraocular pressure using a tonometer, inspecting the integrity of the optic nerve head using an ophthalmoscope or optical coherence tomography, and measuring the visual field of the patient.
+Massive screening for glaucoma in risk populations is therefore prohibitive due to the high cost and complexity of getting an accurate diagnosis.
+Color fundus photography (CFP), on the other hand, is an easy-to-acquire retinal imaging method that offers a cost-effective opportunity for screening glaucoma (\cite{cen2021automatic}), as it allows visualizing relevant retinal structures such as the fovea, the optic disc (OD) and the optic cup (OC) (\cite{han2021application}).
+Clinicians frequently use the vertical cup-to-disc ratio (vCDR) as an indicator of the disease, with vCDR values larger than 0.7 being associated with a higher risk of glaucoma (\cite{aung2016asia}).
+Other signs related to the disease can also be observed in this modality, such as abnormal narrowing of the OD rim, OD hemorrhages, and severe retinal nerve fiber layer defects.